Welcome to our Governors’ section.

 I am PC 473 Andrew Hyde from Northumbria Police’s and up until recently was part of the Outer West Neighbourhood Policing Team, with responsibility for Ryton, Stella, Crookhill, Crawcrook, & Greenside.

 I have over 15 years policing experience, all of which has been in the Gateshead area and previously worked as a 24/7 response officer covering the Outer West Area before becoming a Neighbourhood Beat Manager.

 I am an ex pupil of Ryton Federation having attended both Ryton Infant & Junior Schools between 1988 – 1996 and have maintained strong links to the school & the local community since I left Ryton Comprehensive School (Now Thorp Academy) in 2003.

-I am a newly appointed Governor of Ryton Federation with my responsibilities being Pupil Premium, PE Sport Premium, and Safeguarding.
+My responsibilities are Pupil Premium, PE Sport Premium, and Safeguarding.